 If you have a CPF account, then you are most likely automatically covered by a basic form of life insurance known as Dependants’ Protection Scheme or DPS.

-Dependants’ Protection Scheme is government-administered term insurance that covers all CPF members by default.
+Dependants’ Protection Scheme is term-life insurance scheme administered by Great Eastern Life that covers all CPF members by default.
 But what is it, really?
 And should you opt out if you already have your own life insurance?

 What is the Dependants’ Protection Scheme (DPS)?